 Some Czech restaurants charge their customers higher prices for the “service”.
-The Czech Trade Inspection found out that a certain restaurant on Střelecký ostrov in Prague charged almost 20 crowns more than the orders actually amounted to.
+The Czech Trade Inspection found out that a certain restaurant on Střelecký Ostrov in Prague charged almost 20 crowns more than the orders actually amounted to.

 The waiter brought a bill for the English order in the total amount of 212 Czech crowns, instead of 193 crowns.
 On the bill, the 19-crown difference was described as “we recommend tips”.

-The second order was carried out in Czech and the customer was charged 18 crowns more.
+The second order was carried out in Czech, and the customer was charged 18 crowns more.
 “It is not discrimination, but a case of bad billing.
 The approach was the same for all customers – but wrong nonetheless,” says Fröhlich.

-Violation of law
+Violation of Law

 The inspectors of the Czech Trade Inspection have found out that the consumers are billed fees for a so-called service, which they are not informed about beforehand.
-This has been qualified as violation of the law, as the seller must sell the good for prices negotiated in accordance with price regulations and he must bill the prices correctly when selling the goods.
+This has been qualified as a violation of the law, as the seller must sell the good for prices negotiated in accordance with price regulations, and he must bill the prices correctly when selling the goods.

-The Czech Trade Inspection has began an administrative procedure against the seller.
+The Czech Trade Inspection has begun an administrative procedure against the seller.
 For this conduct, he may receive a fine of 5 million Czech crowns.
 For the customer, the listed prices must always be final, including all VAT fees.

-Examples of given fines
+Examples of Given Fines